rauppduh/lis/README.md

 Dependency Inversion

+Structure
+Hexagonal architecture
+Separated by domain, trying to be the most decoupled possible

 As I do not have enough knowledge of the business, I follow it on my way.

 I did not test the abstract factory and not even the strategy, the idea here was show how I would